 Ready to sip some barrel-aged gin but aren’t sure where to start?
 We’ve taken some of the guesswork out by sampling for you.
 Read our recommendations below.

-To read the full feature “Barrel-aged Gin: Your Botanical Gateway,” featured in the Fall 2021 issue, subscribe now.
+To read the full feature “Barrel-aged Gin: Your Botanical Gateway,” featured in the Fall 2021 issue, purchase the back issue here.

 Barr Hill Tom Cat Gin: Produced with juniper and raw honey, Tom Cat is aged in new, charred oak barrels for six months.
 “On the deep wood spectrum, Caledonia Spirits uses a single botanical of juniper and raw honey to flavor this outstanding spirit,” Bahrami said.
 “The barrel marries with the honey gin to make any bourbon lover swoon.”